pbiron/shc-add-env/readme.txt

 == Other Notes ==

 I was inspired to write this plugin when I saw the [Blue Admin Bar](https://wordpress.org/plugins/blue-admin-bar/) plugin.
-I thought that was a great idea, but having the background-color of the entire Admin Bar be different was a bit jarring.
+I thought that was a great idea, but having the background-color of the entire Admin Bar be different was a bit jarring, so I created this plugin.